STAT545-UBC-hw-2019-20/stat545-hw-racquellem/README.md

 and many more...

-Rupi Kaur in *milk and honey*, 2015:
+Rupi Kaur in *milk and honey*, pg.
+191, 2015:
 > we all move forward when

 > we recognize how resilient

 > and striking the women

-> around us are
+> around us are.